vincentarelbundock/marginaleffects/README.md

 Many `R` packages advertise their ability to compute “marginal effects.”
 However, most of them do *not* actually compute marginal effects *as defined above*.
-Instead, they compute fitted values for different predictor values (i.e., “Marginal Means”), or differences in fitted values (i.e., “contrasts”).
+Instead, they compute fitted values for different predictor values, or differences in fitted values.
 The rare packages that actually compute marginal effects are typically limited in the model types they support, and in the range of transformations they allow (interactions, polynomials, etc.).

 The main package in the `R` ecosystem to compute marginal effects is the trailblazing and powerful [`margins` and `prediction` packages by Thomas